CARES Act Higher Education Student Emergency Relief Fund – College of DuPage Award #P425E202088

 In order to ascertain which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act, the College used the following requirements to identify eligible students:

-- Must have filed a FAFSA form for the 2019-2020 school year with the verification process of the FAFSA completed, or applied for the 2020-2021 if in need of funds for Fall 2020 or Spring 2021
+- Must have filed a FAFSA form for the 2019-2020 school year with the verification process of the FAFSA completed, or applied for the 2020-2021 if in need of funds for Spring 2021

 - Must have no general Title IV eligibility flags, or the Title IV eligibility flags are cleared